Bacterial Infection STD Test Panel

 - Women may experience pain during intercourse

-- Small amounts of clear/cloudy discharge from penis
+- Small amounts of clear/cloudy discharge from the penis

 - Premature childbirth

-Gonorrhea is a sexually transmitted disease (STD) that is caused by the bacterium Neisseria gonorrhoeae.
+Gonorrhea is an STD that is caused by the bacterium Neisseria gonorrhoeae.
 This contagious disease is also known as the "clap" or "drip" and is spread by contact with infected bodily fluids.
 Mothers can pass the infection on to their babies during childbirth.

 Sometimes mild symptoms go unnoticed, but symptoms of gonorrhea include: